SCAPE-1

 The SCAPE-2 survey also included specific questions about the impact of the COVID-19 pandemic on cancer care.

-SCAPE-1: Of the 7’145 patients invited to participate, 3’121 completed and returned the questionnaire (44% participation rate).
+SCAPE-1: Of the 7’145 patients invited to participate in the survey, 3’121 completed and returned the questionnaire (44% participation rate).

 Overall, patient experiences of care were positive with respect to diagnostic tests, contacts with the nurse specialist, operations, and care received during hospitalization and outpatient treatment.
 Experiences were less positive with regard to written information received at diagnosis, information on side-effects of treatment, psychosocial and financial impacts of cancer, support after treatment and loved ones’ involvement.